 Here’s how we can get those kids cooking without it being a big deal.

-In fact, my little ones very clearly understand the oven is hot, the fridge is cool, and they shouldn’t stick their hands in random things on the stove top simply because they are around me enough to have “gotten it.”
+In fact, my little ones very clearly understand the oven is hot, the fridge is cool.
+And that they shouldn’t stick their hands in random things on the stove top.
+All this comes from just doing life.

 2. Teach when it isn’t urgent.